All texts and images © susan pui san lok unless otherwise stated

 susan pui san lok is an artist, writer and researcher based in London.
 Exhibition and publication projects range across installation, moving image, sound, performance and text, evolving out of interests in notions of nostalgia and aspiration, place and migration, translation and diaspora.

-Solo projects include Lightness (2012) commissioned by Film & Video Umbrella and De La Warr Pavilion for Everything Flows; Faster, Higher (2008) commissioned by Film & Video Umbrella and the BFI; DIY Ballroom/Live (2007) a Cornerhouse BBC Bigger Picture national touring commission; and Golden (2005-7), a series of works in the form of exhibitions, a residency, a publication and live events, including commissions by Beaconsfield, London, and Chinese Arts Centre, Manchester.
+Solo projects include Lightness (2012), commissioned by Film & Video Umbrella and De La Warr Pavilion for Everything Flows; Faster, Higher (2008), commissioned by Film & Video Umbrella and BFI Southbank to coincide with the Beijing Olympics; DIY Ballroom/Live (2007), a Cornerhouse BBC Bigger Picture national touring commission; and Golden (2005-7), a series of works in the form of exhibitions, a residency, a publication and live events, including commissions for Beaconsfield, London, and Chinese Arts Centre, Manchester.

-Public talks include conferences and events in London, Manchester, Leeds, Newcastle, Berlin, Hong Kong, New York, and Portland, Oregon.
-She has published three artist books: Faster, Higher (2009), Golden (Notes) (2007), NEWS (2005); and various book chapters, articles, and reviews.
-She has been an Editor of Journal of Visual Culture since 2006 (Events Editor since 2010), where she has edited and co-edited two issues, Notes for Hong Kong, and other Returns (v6 n3, 2007), and Ways of Seeing (v11 n2, 2012).
+She has also presented papers and talks at conferences and events across the UK, including in London, Manchester, Leeds, Newcastle, Norwich, Reading; and internationally in Berlin, Hong Kong, New York, Portland, and Istanbul.
+Publications include three artist books: Faster, Higher (2009), Golden (Notes) (2007), NEWS (2005); and various book chapters, articles, visual essays and reviews.
+She has been an Editor of Journal of Visual Culture since 2006, where she has guest-edited and co-edited two issues, Notes for Hong Kong, and other Returns (v6 n3, 2007), and Ways of Seeing (v11 n2, 2012).

 She is currently developing a project called RoCH Fans & Legends.
 Forthcoming exhibitions include solo shows at MAI, Montreal and Artclub 1563, Seoul (2014).